 Healthcare in Bangladesh is provided in three major categories.
 The type of service a patient need is determined by the medical necessity.
 The service categories are defined as follows.
 The primary care is given to people in need of general health care.
 This type of care is commonly provided by family practice, pediatrics, internal medicine, and sometimes gynecologist.

 The secondary care is more intensive in nature than the previous one.
-It is provided by certified physicians upon requests from the primary physicians with help from firms like the Maryland Health Insurance.
 Hospitals like Dhaka Medical College Hospitals, BIRDEM treat people needing secondary care.
 The type of specialized consultative care, tertiary health care, is facilitated by specialists working in a center that has personnel and facilities for investigation and treatment of special health problems.

 Medical Professionals and the Industry